sfarrens/pyralid-template/README.md

 1. Get a grade for your package from [CodeFactor](https://www.codefactor.io/).
 2. Define your package contribution guidelines in `CONTRIBUTING.md`.
 3. Customise your API documentation in `docs/source/conf.py`.
-4. Customise your CI and coverage tests in `setup.cfg`.
+4. Customise your CI tests in `setup.cfg`.
-5. Customise the running of your CI tests in `.github/workflows`.
+5. Customise the running of your CI/CD tests in `.github/workflows`.

 ### Local Tests